[MS] – Evangelion Miniatures

 Continuing from our last post this one we’ll look at the Evangelion miniatures available at a small scale.
 We’ll be looking at two kinds, the articulated models found in Gashapon (toy capsule machines) as well as the Seika pencil sharpeners.
+We’ll also look at some larger figures that are 5″ or taller such as the very common Revoltech figures.

 The Evangelion gashapons are pretty easy to come by and there are a number of different kinds out there.
 The ones you’ve seen in previous posts are a few inches high and have a lot of articulation in the arms and legs however given the shape of an Evangelion they do have an issue standing up on their own on a flat surface, in that case if you decide to use them it may be best to get a generic black base and use some blue-tack as a temporary adhesive between the legs and the base.
 The gashapon set also includes some of the Angels that are not in the Seika set including the Israfel twins shown above, as well as Shamsel.
 Below is a size comparison between the gashapon and the seika pencil erasers (with built in bases).